joedrago/mtv/web/help.md

 These are some quick things to check before really digging into MTV.

-### Set your Discord nickname {#nickname}
+### Set your MTV nickname! {#nickname}

-All interactions with MTV are done through the #mtv Discord channel, and your identity with the server is determined by your current Discord nickname.
-It is important that you set it and continue to use the same one while interacting with MTV.
+All interactions with MTV are done through the #mtv Discord channel, and your identity with the server is determined by Discord handle (`SomeName#5555`).
+To keep this information private, you should choose a nickname that MTV should refer to you by.
+It doesn't have to be the same as your Discord nickname, but that is a good start.
+To set your nickname, type something like this into the #mtv Discord channel:

+    #mtv nickname YourNickname

+You should be able to change this freely and all things MTV should update on the fly, including the lists on the dashboard and all shown opinions.

 ### Give yourself a record label! {#label}